Katikistan/Notes/Networking.md

 - *400 Bad Request:* This is a generic error code indicating that the request could not be understood by the server.
 - *404 Not Found:* The requested document does not exist on this server.
 - *505 HTTP Version Not Supported:* The requested HTTP protocol version is not supported by the server.
+### HTTP server is moved
+The request does not require any changes.
+As a users you are not expected to know about this change.
+The response will be different.
+You are likely to get a 301 Moved Permanently back with the location of the Akamai server, that you should contact.
+This will come based in the server you are asked to contact through the geographical location in DNS.
+Then your browser will send a new request to this server for the new content.
 ## Persistent vs non-persistent
 should each request/response pair be sent over a separate TCP connection, or should all of the requests and their corresponding responses be sent over the same TCP connection? **non-persistent connections**; and in the latter approach, **persistent connections**.